IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 * *Prem2: "If God is perfectly just, He cannot punish an innocent person"*
 * **Prem2** falls in three independent ways:
-  * Divine Command Theory — God determines justice
+  * Divine Command Theory: God determines justice
   * God is only qualifiedly a negative retributivist
   * *Prima facie* demands can be waived by overriding moral considerations
 * *Prem4: "Christ was an innocent person"*